dataforgoodfr/quotaclimat/README.md

 ### Batch program data
 `UPDATE_PROGRAM_ONLY` to true will only update program metadata, otherwise, it will update program metadata and all theme/keywords calculations.

+`UPDATE_PROGRAM_CHANNEL_EMPTY_ONLY` to true will only update program metadata with empty value : "".

 ### Batch update from an offset
 With +1 millions rows, we can update from an offset to fix a custom logic by using `START_DATE_UPDATE` (YYYY-MM-DD), the default will use the end of the month otherwise you can specify`END_DATE` (optional) (YYYY-MM-DD) to batch update PG from a date range.